-We’re now going to write an if statement.
+Next, we need to combine the Total Sales and Rebate Band columns into a single column.
+For this, we will write an if statement.
 We could use the Conditional Column feature, but I find it easier to write it as a formula.
-Click Add Column -> Custom Column.
+Click Add Column > Custom Column.

-The Custom Column window opens.
-Give the column a new name and enter the following text in the formula box:
+In the Custom Column dialog box, provide a column name and enter the following text in the formula box:

 if [Total Sales] = null then [Rebate Band] else [Total Sales]

-Next, select the Rebate Value column and click Transform -> Fill (dropdown) -> Down.
+- Select the Percentage column and click Transform > Fill (dropdown) > Down.

 The Preview Window should look like the following:

-Now just a few steps remaining to tidy up the table:
+There are just a few steps remaining to tidy up the query:

 - Filter out the null values from the Customer column

-- Remove all columns except the Customer, Total Sales, and Rebate Value.
+- Remove all columns except the Customer, Total Sales, and Rebate Percentage.

-Now let’s finish up by calculating the rebate value.
-Select the Total Sales and Rebate Value columns, click Add Column -> Standard -> Multiply.
+Finally, let’s finish by calculating the rebate value.
+Select the Total Sales and Rebate Percentage columns, click Add Column > Standard > Multiply.

-What happens if there are multiple items which could match?
-In this scenario, a VLOOKUP exact match in Excel returns the first item it finds in the list.
+What happens if multiple items could match between tables?
+In this scenario, VLOOKUP, INDEX/MATCH, and XLOOKUP in Excel all return the first item found.
 Merge behaves differently.

-Merge will return each instance of a matched item.
-For example, let’s assume we have two tables one with Product information and another with Stock data about those products.
+Merge returns each instance of a matched item.
+So, for example, let’s assume we have two tables, one with Product information and another with Stock data about those products.

-If we were to Merge only on the Size column, the M sized items would be duplicated as there are two M’s in the table being looked up.
+If we used a left outer merge on the Size column, the M-sized items would duplicate as there are two M’s in the lookup table.

-If, for whatever reason, you only wanted to match one item, remove the duplicates from one of the tables before performing the Merge.
+If you only want to match one item, remove the duplicate values from one of the tables before performing the merge.

 Multiple Criteria Lookup

-The great news is that Power Query does not restrict you to one list.
-Let’s say that you want to match three columns?
+The great news is that Power Query does not restrict us to one list.
+Let’s say that we want to match three colums.
 That’s no problem.

-The order in which you select the columns determines which columns are matched.
-Look at the screenshot below.
+The order in which we select columns determines which columns are matched.
+For example, look at the screenshot below.
 The columns selected in the first table were Color, Size, then Location (in that order).
 The numbers in the column header identify the order in which the items were selected.
-The columns selected in the second table were in the same order, Color, Size and Location.
+The columns selected in the second table must be in the same order.

 How easy is that!